ryu1kn/vscode-text-marker/README.md

 * `(DEPRECATED) Mark Text to Highlight/Unhighlight` (**Command ID**: `textmarker.markText`)

     Mark the selected text for highlighting.
 If no text is selected, the word under cursor will be marked.
     Marking the already selected text will unhighlight the text.

     DEPRECATED.
-Please use `textmarker.highlight` and `textmarker.unhighlight` instead.
+Please use Toggle Highlight (`textmarker.toggleHighlight`) command instead.

 ## Extension Settings